 Casket Burial or Cremation?

 There are advantages to both of these methods of laying your loved one’s body to rest.
 Many families appreciate the traditional casket burial and accompanying funeral.
-It is an experience often marked by emotion and tears, but provides those who attend the opportunity to pay their respects one last time in the presence of their fallen friend or loved one.
+It is an experience often marked by emotion and tears but provides those who attend the opportunity to pay their respects one last time in the presence of their fallen friend or loved one.
 Burial of the body can create a place where family and friends can return to when they wish to be near them.

 Cremation services are steadily increasing in popularity because of their flexibility in meeting modern family’s needs.
-They are more affordable than a casket burial and provide numerous options for final disposition of the remains.
-Some will still bury the ashes of their loved one in the earth; others will choose placement in a mausoleum, columbarium, or urn garden.
+They are more affordable than a casket burial and provide numerous options for the final disposition of the remains.
+Some will still bury the ashes of their loved one in the earth; others will choose a placement in a mausoleum, columbarium, or urn garden.
 Still, others may wish to divide the ashes among family and friends so that all may keep a part of their loved one close.
 Another beneficial choice is to scatter the ashes of a loved one at an appropriate and meaningful place.
 Be sure to check local laws before doing so.

 Location and Date?

 Once you decide on the type of aftercare you want (either casket burial or cremation), you can better plan when and where the service will be held.
 Funerals tend to occur much sooner than a memorial, simply because the body of the deceased is present at the service.
 But there is some flexibility if needed.
 With a memorial, you can take as much time as needed to plan the service because the body will have been cremated beforehand.
 Both funeral services and memorials are commonly held in funeral homes, churches, homes, and civic centers.
 It is possible to hold more than one memorial service if needed.